 Overview Renders SDF fractal surfaces defined by a user defined ‘hit kernel’ Outputs EXRs with color, position, depth, normal, iteration count, orbit trap (optional) layers – Ready to composite in Nuke!
 Powered by the NVIDIA Optix framework Convenient command line settings for batch rendering Download Source Windows Build Examples Used On ‘Contact’ – 3rd Year […]

-This is completely redundant in prman21 because of PxrDirt, but since our project was in 20 I wanted a way to procedurally add dirt etc to our assets.
-In the end this wasn’t used, but it was a great introduction to the new RIS API!
+This is completely redundant in prman21 because of PxrDirt, but since our project was in 20 I wanted a way to procedurally add dirt to our assets.
+In the end it wasn’t used, but it was a great introduction to the new RIS API!
 The code is available in the GitHub repo.

 I was lucky enough to compete in the 7 week national student competition BFX to produce a short 30 second animated film for a charity, we took a little bit longer to get everything finished but I’m happy with how it turned out!
 My roles included Pipeline Required me to write Python/Bash based tools to […]